 Image via Pexels

 Of the 31 million Americans who move each year, approximately 3 million of them relocate to a different state.
 It's a big change to acclimate to a different location, whether it's across the country or an hour away.
-Practical matters regarding the move can be researched ahead of time so you have a successful moving experience.
+Practical matters regarding an out of state move can be researched ahead of time so you have a successful moving experience.
 Here are some tips from John Trapasso Jr to keep in mind when preparing for a move.

 Tips for an Out-of-State Move